LibraryBeales/twitterscrape/README.md

 This project uses saved html documents instead of live twitter pages because researchers will be referencing saved html pages as they frequently require a static version to include/reference in their publications.

 Coming improvements include:
+* Encoding in utf-8 in order to avoid charmap errors on encode and decode when using the OS default encoding.
+* VBA script to interpret and display html in Excel or Calc